kyleburton/talks/README.txt

   In langauges that support closures you can, but you can't avoid typing the keywords for a closure: 'def', 'function', or 'do'.

-h1.
-Things you can't refactor
+h1. [more] Things you can't refactor

-* introduction of new variable bindings
+* Introduction of new variable bindings
-* new control structures that interact with your systems exception handling mechanisims.
+* New control structures, espeically ones that interact with your languages exception handling mechanisims.

 [ These are perhaps the last bastion for homoiconic languages that support macros.
 Being able to introduce scope, bindings and interact with exception